EDUCBA

 • The second part of an array will look for G4:G21=”MYNTRA.”

-• The third part of an array will look for the values of the content from H4:H21.
+• The third part of an array will look for the content values from H4:H21.

-• Press the Enter key; we will get the output as 24000, which is shown as a result in the below screenshot.
+• Press the Enter key; we will get the output as 24000, shown as a result in the screenshot below.

 Grand total